yongjiexue88/youtube-transcript-pipeline/README.md

 ## Cookie Authentication

+> [!WARNING]
+> **Cookie Authentication is temporarily disabled and unsupported.**
-Some videos are age restricted, so this module won't be able to access those videos without some sort of authentication.
-Unfortunately, some recent changes to the YouTube API have broken the current implementation of cookie based authentication, so this feature is currently not available.
+> Some videos are age restricted, which historically required cookie authentication to access.
+However, recent changes to the YouTube API broke the implementation of cookie-based auth.
+As a result, this feature is currently disabled in the codebase (both in the API and CLI wrappers) and passing a cookies file will not work.

 ## Using Formatters
 Formatters are meant to be an additional layer of processing of the transcript you pass it.
 The goal is to convert a